ohayon/OWUProximityManager/README.md

 ## Sample Project

+To simulate entering a defined region, select Client on one device, **then** select Server on the other.
+As the devices will likely be next to eachother when the exchange takes place, it's likely that the Client device will fire off `proximityClient:DidEnterBeaconRegion` followed by `proximityClient:DidRangeBeacon:` and finally `proximityClient:DidConnectToServer` which will then call `proximityServerDidConnectToClient` on the Server device.

+By default, the connection between the Client and Server will happen at `CLProximityNear` so it is possible if your devices are on opposite sides of the desk that you will need to move them closer.
+Pay attention to the console to see the distance at which the Client is currently ranging.

 A few small caveats:
 - Two iOS 7 devices are required
-- `locationManager:DidEnterRegion:` and therefor `proximityManager:DidEnterBeaconRegion` will not be called if the Client starts while already in range of the Server
+- `locationManager:DidEnterRegion:` and therefor `proximityClient:DidEnterBeaconRegion` will not be called if the Client starts while already in range of the Server
-- `locationManager:DidExitRegion:` and the resulting `proximityManager:DidExitBeaconRegion` will not be called until about a minute after exiting the region ([dev forum link](https://devforums.apple.com/message/898335#898335))
+- `locationManager:DidExitRegion:` and the resulting `proximityClient:DidExitBeaconRegion` will not be called until about a minute after exiting the region ([dev forum link](https://devforums.apple.com/message/898335#898335))

 ## Usage